 Below you will find three stages of protein requirements, related to the stage of kidney disease you are in.
-You will notice that stages one and two of kidney disease is essentially the same as what a normal healthy individual is recommend to eat, stages three and four protein requirements decrease by about 20%, and stages four to five decrease by about another 40% on top of that.
+You will notice that stages one and two of kidney disease are essentially the same as what a normal healthy individual is recommend to eat, stages three and four protein requirements decrease by about 20%, and stages four to five decrease by about another 40% on top of that.
 Each of these recommendations is the daily allowance.

 Protein For Kidney Disease Stages 1 & 2 (eGFR of 60 to 90+)

 Protein – 0.8 to 1 gram per kilo of body weight

 (e.g. 48 to 60 grams for a 60 kg (130 lb) individual)

 Protein For Kidney Disease Stages 3 & 4 (eGFR of 20 to 60)

 Protein – 0.6 to 0.8 gram per kilo of body weight

 (e.g. 36 to 48 grams for a 60 kg (130 lb) individual)

 Protein For Kidney Disease Stages 4 & 5 (eGFR of 5 to 20)